Who are we?

 How are we different?

 •We are educators first and foremost, not sales people or a media & marketing/branding machine.
-We are here to teach, not sell you unnecessary equipment.
-It’s not uncommon for us to talk you out of equipment you don’t need.
+We are here to teach and it’s not uncommon for us to talk you out of equipment you don’t need.

 •We are on-site every day.
 Christopher Grantham, the owner, with 20+ years of teaching experience, will be your primary instructor.
 Having one instructor means you get a consistent, cohesive learning experience.
 We know that everyone has an opinion about different techniques, but when you’re starting out that’s not the time to be trying to figure out which opinions are correct.

 •We literally wrote the book.
 The USHPA syllabus was developed by Christopher Grantham and is the result of decades of teaching experience around the world.
-Before its adoption by USHPA it was already in use by the largest flight schools in the nation and is currently being adopted by the Canadian free-flight organization.
+Before its adoption by USHPA it was already in use by a a dozen US and international flight schools, and is currently being adopted by the Canadian free-flight organization.
 The syllabus has also become the basis for the Speed-Flying and Paragliding Instructor syllabi in use by USHPA and HPAC.

 •We adhere to the USHPA recommended operating limitations.
 The USHPA guidelines are the result of decades of experience and in place to minimize risk.
 Knowing and understanding those guidelines early in your career will set you up for success as a pilot.
 To that end, we will stop flying when the conditions exceed the limitations.
 Long flying careers don’t come from many flights in one day, they come from many days of flying.